3 min read

 How is an immediate termination triggered?

-1. Breach of agreement: If the covered entity or the business associate breaches the terms and obligations specified in the BAA, it can trigger immediate termination.
+1. Breach of agreement: If either the covered entity or the business associate breaches the terms and obligations specified in the BAA, it can trigger immediate termination.
 This breach could include failure to protect PHI, unauthorized use or disclosure of PHI, or non-compliance with HIPAA regulations.

-4. Regulatory non-compliance: If the covered entity or the business associate fails to comply with applicable laws and regulations, including HIPAA, it may result in the termination of the BAA.
+4. Regulatory non-compliance: If either the covered entity or the business associate fails to comply with applicable laws and regulations, including HIPAA, it may result in the termination of the BAA.
 Non-compliance can pose substantial risks to the privacy and security of PHI and can lead to legal consequences.

 Can business associates continue providing services?